Sciss/Mellite/README.md

 ### issues

-When using JDK 8 under Debian and GNOME, there is a __bug in the assistive technology (Atk)__ which results in performance degradation over time, as the some of the UI is used.
+When using JDK 8 under Debian and GNOME, there is a __bug in the assistive technology (Atk)__ which results in performance degradation over time, as some parts of the UI are used.
 To solve this problem, create a plain text file `~/.accessibility.properties` (that is, in your home directory) and put the following contents inside:

     javax.accessibility.assistive_technologies=